ostis-ai/sc-web/README.md

 ```

 ### Building
-To install current module on debian based distros you may use internal scripts.
+To install current module you may use internal scripts.
 Run

 ```shell
     cd scripts